Chameleon-Coder/house-egg-game/README.md

-# house-egg-game
+# House Egger
-Game where you egg a house, I guess.
+A game about egging a house.
+Simple.